gixWorks/vtiger-mobile-client-ios/MOBILE_API_DOCUMENTATION.md

 Example of error:

+    {
+      "success": false,
+      "error": {
+        "code": "MANDATORY_FIELDS_MISSING",
-`{"success":false,"error":{"code":"MANDATORY_FIELDS_MISSING","message":"assigned_user_id does not have a value"}}`
+        "message": "assigned_user_id does not have a value" }
+    }

 ## Module-specific considerations

 ### Contacts
-Contacts have a picture field available, but it can be accessed only through the web interface and its content (e.g. the file name) are not retrieved either by the webservice.php or any operation such as `syncModuleRecords`.
+Contacts have a picture field available, but it can be accessed only through the web interface and its content (e.g. the file name) are not retrieved either by the `webservice.php` or any operation such as `syncModuleRecords`.
 When displaying the fields as grouped, a "block" contains the file information but the array is actually empty, even when a contact picture is uploaded.

     {